-That’s not my approach at all.
-The Bible defends, even celebrates, our grace-given ability to honestly approach the throne of God with our pain, fear, and disappointment.
+So I’m the last person to tell anyone to “just get over it and celebrate”.
+The Bible defends our grace-given ability to approach God with our pain.
 Psalms is full of it.
 Jeremiah vents to God even though he knows exactly why God is inflicting his nation.
 Even Jesus does not try to hide his sweat and blood from his Father.

 So please don’t hear me saying that God doesn’t care about our disappointment.
 It matters to him.